 - Grains– oatmeal, rice, quinoa, farro, and corn.

 I use all of these ingredients to make family-favorite meals that are both clean and kid-approved, you can check those out here and I’ll include our all-time favorites below.
-When it comes to kid-approved and easy lunches made with fresh ingredients, there’s no match to the MOMables site.
+When it comes to kid-approved and easy lunches made with fresh ingredients, I’ve got you covered.

-Back to the recipes!
-If you want to find clean recipes that your family will love, start by recreating their favorite meals.
+If you want to find clean, healthy recipes that your family will love, start by recreating your kid’s favorite meals.
 For instance, my kids adore chicken tenders and french fries (who doesn’t)?
-With this nugget of info (see what I did there ;) I recreate those chicken tenders into a Whole 30 compliant or clean recipe, like this one, and bake some carrot fries.
+With this info, I recreate those chicken tenders into a clean recipe, like my healthy chicken nuggets, and bake some carrot fries.
 It’s delicious, nutritious, and everyone is happy.
+Kids are eating familiar foods they already love, and not even realizing they’re “clean” ingredients.

 Do you have to do that for each meal?
 Of course not!
 Some nights a large dinner salad or pot of Paleo Chili will suffice, although the chili is always welcome in my household.

-Part of eating a whole-food-based diet as a family is to reassure them that they can eat healthily and still enjoy food.
+Part of eating a whole-food-based diet as a family is to reassure them that they can eat healthy and still enjoy what they’re eating.

 Eating Clean Meal Plan